-According to court documents and admissions made in court, from June 1, 2020 to September 28, 2020, Antwine Demon Hunter, 24, and co-conspirators used personally identifiable information belonging to victims to submit 24 false unemployment claims to DETR and EDD.
+According to court documents and admissions made in court, from June 1, 2020 to September 28, 2020, Hunter and co-conspirators used personally identifiable information belonging to victims to submit 24 false unemployment claims to DETR and EDD.
 As part of the scheme, Hunter had DETR and EDD mail debit cards containing unemployment benefits to addresses he had access to.
-In total, more than \$250,000 in unemployment benefits were approved, and at least \$189,118 were withdrawn by Hunter.
+In total, more than \$250,000 in unemployment benefits was approved, and at least \$189,118 was withdrawn by Hunter.